 The anemone’s stinging polyps protect the clownfish from predators and provide a safe nesting place, and the clownfish protects the anemone from parasites.

-Anemones also thrive on the nitrogen the clownfish produces, while the fish gets to eat scraps left by the anemone.
+Anemones also thrive on the nitrogen the clownfish produces, while the fish get to eat scraps left by the anemone.

-Although clownfish can survive quite well without an anemone companion in the home aquarium, it’s often entertaining to watch these fish interact with anemones, and it creates a more natural, healthy habitat.
+Although clownfish can live without an anemone in the home aquarium, it’s often fun to watch them interact with the anemone.
+The anemone provides a healthy environment for the fish.

 Selecting a proper anemone, especially one suited to particular clownfish types, such as Ocellaris or Picasso, will help to ensure a stable, beneficial mutual relationship.